rivt-info/rivtinfo.github.io/docs/_sources/index.md.txt

 - plots
 - tabulated data

-engineers will be able to explore more options, accelerate convergence to effective design solutions, and become familiar with a broader set of technologies.
+across large existing libraries would bring some welcome change.
+Engineers will explore more options, accelerate convergence to effective design solutions, and become familiar with a broader set of technologies.
 As document contributions accumulate, quality and breadth will evolve rapidly.

 Engineering calculation programs are widely available but they include barriers to sharing and reuse (see table).
-In general they are incompatible with each other, have high initial and continuing upgrade costs, and their reporting and version control features are limited.
+In general they are incompatible with each other, have high initial and upgrade costs, and their reporting and version control features are limited.

 As a result, nearly identical engineering documents are repeatedly written simply because resuable documents and templates were unavailable. **rivt** was